Zaranj: Demographics

+The city of Zaranj has an estimated population of 160,902 people.
+There are 17,878 residential dwellings in Zarat and 1,759 hectares of agricultural land.
+Commercial land use is clustered on the main road to Iran.

 According to the Ministry of Rural Rehabilitation and Development (MRRD) along with UNHCR and Central Statistics Office (CSO) of Afghanistan, the population of Zaranj was around 49,851 in 2004.
 The ethnic groups are as follows: Baloch 44%, Pashtun 34% and Tajik 22%.

-The city of Zaranj has a population of 160,902 people.

-There are 17,878 residential dwellings in Zarat and 1,759 hectares of agricultural land.
-Commercial land use is clustered on the main road to Iran.